gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They sat quietly for a moment.
 Outside,
-the goofs were bleating at each other and someone was calling their grandchildren in for breakfast.
+the camels were bleating at each other and someone was calling their grandchildren in for breakfast.
 "I need to get ready for school,"
 Granna Fee finally said.